unoplatform/Uno.Wasm.Bootstrap/Readme.md

 The documentation for this file [can be found here](https://github.com/mono/linker/tree/master/linker#syntax-of-xml-descriptor).

-## Server the Wasm app through Windows Linux Subsystem
+## Serve the Wasm app through Windows Linux Subsystem
 Using Windows 10, serving the app through a small Web Server is done through WSL.

 Here's how to install it: